An Interview with Communications Director Katherine Cole

 How can wineries utilize storytelling to promote their brands?

-But to get back to the question: To know a winery’s story is to feel emotionally close to the product, the wine, that was lovingly handmade by human beings who are inevitably passionate, creative, and interesting.
-Through imagery, design, and supporting words, we can give visitors the sense that they are part of the winery’s extended family.
+But to get back to the question: To know a winery's story is to feel emotionally close to the product—the wine—that was lovingly handmade by human beings who are inevitably passionate, creative, and interesting.
+Through imagery, design, and supporting text, we can give visitors the sense that they are part of the winery's extended family.
 That feeling of connectedness translates into brand loyalty.
-As a wine consumer myself, I know how good it feels to have a personal, emotional connection to the wine you’re pouring for your friends.
+As a wine consumer myself, I know how good it feels to have a personal, emotional tie to the wine you're pouring for your friends.

 What’s your writing “voice”?